How CAPTCHA Works

 Advertisement

-But what about Web administrators?
+But what about web administrators?
 They might not find von Ahn's philosophy to be nearly as attractive.
 From their perspective, they still have to deal with a massive problem -- spammers and hackers.
-People who maintain Web sites or create online polls need to be aware that several CAPTCHA systems are no longer effective.
-It's important to do a little research on which CAPTCHA applications are still reliable.
-And it's equally important to keep up to date on the subject.
-If one CAPTCHA system fails, the administrator might need to remove the code from his or her site and replace it with another version.
+People who maintain websites or create online polls need to be aware that several CAPTCHA systems are no longer effective.

 As for CAPTCHA designers, they have to walk a fine line.
 As computers become more sophisticated, the testing method must also evolve.
 But if the test evolves to the point where humans can no longer solve a CAPTCHA with a decent success rate, the system as a whole fails.
 The answer may not involve warping or distorting text -- it might require users to solve a mathematical equation or answer questions about a short story.
 And as these tests get more complicated, there's a risk of losing user interest.
 How many people will still want to post a reply to a message board if they must first solve a quadratic equation?

 In 2014, Google (which acquired reCAPTCHA in 2009) started phasing out the classic service.
 In place, it asked you to check a box with the words "I am not a robot."
 This was called No CAPTCHA.
-In 2017, Google announced it was as getting rid of No CAPTCHA.
-Instead the service would rely on techniques like noticing how you move an onscreen pointer or analyzing your browsing habits to determine whether you are human or robot.
+In 2017, Google announced it was getting rid of No CAPTCHA.
+Instead, the service would rely on techniques like noticing how you move an onscreen pointer or analyzing your browsing habits to determine whether you are human or robot.
 This is called Invisible reCAPTCHA.
-If you seem suspicious (perhaps you are in fact a robot), you'll see one of the old reCAPTCHA challenges to solve as further verification[source: Titcomb].
+If you seem suspicious (perhaps you are in fact a robot), you'll see one of the old reCAPTCHA challenges to solve as further verification.

 Advertisement